Dorsa-Arezooji/PortoDash/README.md

 <img src='https://github.com/Dorsa-Arezooji/PortoDash/blob/master/images/PortoDash_Demo.gif' width='100%'>

-* PortoDash is a cloud based, easy to use portfolio dashboard!
+* PortoDash is a cloud based, easy to use dashboard for investment portfolios and financial analysis!
 * It visualizes your assets and portfolio, provides risk/return metrics, and more to help you choose which asssts to invest in.

->*Disclaimer!*
->
+> *Disclaimer!*<br>
->While PortoDash offers insights, it does not provide any financial advice!
+> *While PortoDash offers insights, it does not provide any financial advice!*

 ## What does it do?